 The brand “girocard” unites the electronic payment system “electronic cash” and the “Deutsche Geldautomaten-System” (German ATM system).
 With more than 100 million issued cards, girocard is the most common debit card in Germany.
-It allows for cardholders to withdraw cash at more than 60.000 ATMs nationwide and to pay cashless at point of sale (POS) terminals.
+It allows cardholders to withdraw cash at around 53,000 ATMs nationwide and to pay cashlessly at point-of-sale (POS) terminals.
 Unlike credit card payments, girocard payments and cash withdrawals are debited directly from your account.

-Maximum security is guaranteed via secure chip and PIN procedure: All girocard transactions are processed by the secure EMV chip, instead of a magnetic stripe, which is vulnerable to skimming.
-Beyond that, the PIN ensures that only the legal owner can use the girocard. girocard is a product of the German Banking Industry Commitee (GBIC) and thus uses the high security standards of the GBIC.
+Maximum security is guaranteed via secure chip and PIN procedure: all girocard transactions are processed by the secure EMV chip instead of a magnetic strip, which is vulnerable to skimming.
+Beyond that, the PIN ensures that only the legal owner can use the girocard. girocard is a product of the German Banking Industry Committee (GBIC) and thus uses the high security standards of the GBIC.

 Apart from withdrawing cash and paying at a POS, the girocard offers many additional features.

-When you are asked in Germany, whether you want to pay with card, usually the cashier means paying with your girocard in combination with entering your PIN.
-To do so, insert your card into the terminal and enter your PIN, when the terminal asks you to.
+When you are asked in Germany whether you want to pay by card, the cashier usually means paying with your girocard in combination with entering your PIN.
+To do so, insert your card into the terminal and enter your PIN when the terminal asks you to.
 The money will be withdrawn directly from your account.

-Debit payments using the girocard system are easy to handle as well as safe and secure for both customer and retailer. girocard is accepted at about 800.000 terminals in Germany alone.
+Debit payments using the girocard system are easy to handle, as well as being safe and secure for both customer and retailer. girocard is accepted at about 1,132,000 terminals in Germany alone.

-Contactless payments are a new type of card payment, based on NFC technology (near field communication).
+Contactless payments are a new type of card payment based on NFC technology (near-field communication).
 The technology helps to make girocard payments even faster and easier.
 Simply hold your card close to the card terminal and that’s it.
-For bills up to 25 Euros, you usually do not even have to enter your PIN.
+For bills up to 50 euros, you usually do not even have to enter your PIN.
 Paying contactlessly takes only 11 seconds on average.
-This is a result of a speed measurement by the renowned market research institute GfK.
-In the same measurement, contact based payments and cash payments took more than twice as long on average.
+This was the result of a speed measurement by the renowned market research institute GfK.
+In the same measurement, contact-based payments and cash payments took more than twice as long on average.

 The retailers’ terminal will show the following logo either printed on the terminal case or in the display:

 To make a payment at a participating retailer, simply bring the wave logo on your card together with the wave logo on the terminal.
-The terminal will beep or light up, when your card was read correctly and show a message when the payment was successfully processed.
+The terminal will beep or light up when your card has been read correctly and show a message when the payment has been successfully processed.

-The following picture shows for various types of payment terminals, how you should hold your card to the terminal:
+The following picture shows, for various types of payment terminals, how you should hold your card or smartphone to the terminal:

-With your girocard, you can withdraw cash from more than 60.000 ATMs across Germany.
-Simply insert your card into the ATMs card slot, select the amount you want to withdraw and enter your PIN.
+With your girocard, you can withdraw cash from around 53,000 ATMs across Germany.
+Simply insert your card into the ATM card slot, select the amount you want to withdraw and enter your PIN.

-Most girocards are equipped with a Co-Brand (Maestro / VPay / JCB) to secure international acceptance.
-This allows girocard cardholders to pay electronically and withdraw cash in foreign countries, even if the girocard itself is not accepted.
+Most girocards are equipped with a co-brand (Maestro / VPay / JCB) to secure international acceptance.
+This allows girocard cardholders to pay electronically and withdraw cash in foreign countries.

 - Ergonomic Study – A recommandation from GBIC download

-- Terms and conditions for merchants - Terms and conditions for participation in the electronic cash system of the German Banking Industry Committee download
+- Terms and Conditions for Merchants - Terms and conditions for participation in the girocard scheme of the German Banking Industry Committee download

-- Technical Appendix - to the Terms and Conditions for participation in the German Banking Industry Committee's Electronic Cash System download
+- Technical Appendix to the Terms and Conditions for Participation in the German Banking Industry's girocard scheme download